-^{} In order to determine the monthly fatalities from hostile incidents, subtract the blue data point from the corresponding yellow data point.
+\ In order to determine the monthly fatalities from hostile incidents, subtract the red data point from the corresponding blue data point.

-^{ 2010} numbers are through the day prior to the publication date.
+\\ 2010 numbers are through the day prior to the publication date.
+White data points indicate the beginning of a calendar year.

-CAUSE OF DEATH FOR US TROOPS14
+CAUSE OF DEATH FOR US TROOPS